saskul/react-spotify/README.md

-# React Spotify
+# Winampify
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using `--template typescript`
 #### Goals:
 *Deadline: 12.02.2020 11:59 PM*
-- [ ] Integrate application with Spotify Web API.
+- [X] Integrate application with Spotify Web API.
 - [ ] Apply styling as close as possible to Spotify.
 - [ ] ***Apply styling as close as possible to Winamp.***
 - [ ] Make content displayable and playable.
-- [ ] Apply application state (use either Redux library or similar or React mechanisms like Context API or hooks).
+- [X] Apply application state (use either Redux library or similar or React mechanisms like Context API or hooks).
 - [ ] Visualise data loading states.
 - [ ] Add unit tests (no need to apply coverage for edge cases, focus on main possible issues).
 - [ ] Add at least one UI test for a happy path related scenario.
-- [ ] It must be possible to run the app by doing just yarn &amp;&amp; yarn start (of course, you can use npm install &amp;&amp; npm start).
+- [X] It must be possible to run the app by doing just yarn &amp;&amp; yarn start (of course, you can use npm install &amp;&amp; npm start).
 - [ ] ***Implement separate “User profile” screen (details to display are free of choice) and apply routing to the application.***

 ## Dependencies
 - React.js
+- Typescript
 - Node.js
 - Express.js
-- MongoDB
-- Mongoose
 - Node-sass
 - Redux
 - Redux-saga